ims_command

 In this example, the value of the var_ims_command property is my_var_ims_command, but it can be any other string.

-If you specify the var_ims_command property in a step of the deployment method, you must indicate the values of the specific variables that it needs.
+If you do not indicate the var_ims_command property in a step of the deployment method, then the default value for this property (ims_command_default) will be used.

 Note: Due to a known limitation in ims_command in the Ansible z/OS IMS collection, the value of the command variable cannot exceed 250 characters.
 As a workaround, you can use the job_submit building block with a template to run a command that is longer than 250 characters.